-Slowly, I proceeded to the room of our captivity.
-I stopped a few feet away from the entrance of the room, afraid of what I might see if I continued on.
+I proceeded to the room of our captivity, stopping a few feet away from the entrance of the room, afraid of what I might see if I continued on.
 I was only there to envision Nekoy.
 I didn't want to imagine anything else.
 As stupid as it sounded, I told myself, when I get into that room, he'll be there.

 I neared the mangled door, now hanging on by a thread, with misgivings, pushed the weighty metal out of the way and climbed past it.
 To my amazement, Nekoy was standing, in the center of the room.
 I couldn't believe the imaging I deliberately summoned.

 "Rachel?" he asked, eyebrows raised and eyes scanning the room before settling back on me.
 "What are you doing here?"

 "What do you mean what am I doing here?"
 I lifted my voice, annoyed at the question.
 "We're always here but you're not.
 Where have you been?"

 He stared at me for a moment then said, "I'm here now."
 Brandishing a look of confusion and disbelief, he strode toward me, inspecting me.
 "You look well.
 I'm glad you got home safely."

 "We don't get home safely," I said, as if he should have already known, "because you're never here to help us."